 \subsection{Circular model}

-The simplest model included in \xs~ is the circular model.
-It is the most frequently used model to describe the rotation of galaxies.
-It assumes no other movements than pure circular motions on the plane of the disk and describes the rotation curve of galaxies.
+The simplest model included in \xs~is the circular rotation model, which is the most frequently adopted for describing the rotation of galaxies.
+It assumes no other movements than pure circular motions in the plane of the disk and describes the rotation curve of disk galaxies.